Richard A. Corbett Digital Wall Content Guidelines / Submission Specifications

 - Student, faculty, and donor spotlights.

-- Certain TED talks or similar professional development videos.
+- Certain TED talks or similar inspirational or professional development videos.

 The USF Muma College of Business Dean's Office, specifically the communications and marketing team, manages wall content.